TruncatedDinoSour/my-linux-config/README.md

 .icons/ - icons and cursors [~/.icons]
-.themes/ - gnome themes [~/.themes/] patch_fish/ - modifies your fish to look better
+.themes/ - gnome themes [~/.themes/] patch_fish/ - modifies your fish to look better clean_gnome.arch.sh - running this file will make your gnome lighter without any unnecessary packages
 ```

 ### CREDITS